 Check out our guide of the best web hosting services to find a provider that fits your needs.

-With introductory rates starting as low as $1.39 per month, Hostinger is one of the most reliable low-cost hosting providers on the market today.
+With introductory rates starting as low as $2.95 per month, Bluehost is one of the most reliable low-cost hosting providers on the market today.

-Hostinger helps secure your site, protect against DDoS attacks, and optimizes your website for search engines.
-In terms of speed, performance, and reliability at an affordable rate, this hosting provider is second to none.
+In terms of speed, performance, and reliability at an affordable rate, this Bluehost is second to none.

-In addition to the low-cost shared hosting packages shown above, Hostinger offers VPS hosting, cloud hosting, WordPress hosting, and other hosting solutions to accommodate everyone’s needs—all at an affordable price.
+In addition to the low-cost shared hosting packages shown above, Bluehost offers VPS hosting, WordPress hosting, dedicated servers, and other hosting solutions to accommodate everyone’s needs—all at an affordable price.

 Tip #2 — Avoid “Free” Web Hosting